 Sam brought his brothers, Mario and Michael into the Outfit loan sharking business.
 Mario was an excellent associate because he was almost as sick as “Mad Sam.”
 Michael was not cut out for this business and developed a heroin addiction.
 DeStefano’s Outfit bosses ordered Sam to kill his brother, Michael.
 On September 17th, 1955 the Chicago Police received a call with the location of a fresh body in a car’s trunk.
 The cops found a dead Michael, he was shot in the body, but not in the head.
 The body was cleaned up and was made sure to be found early.

 It was during this time, the early 1960s that a young jewel thief and enforcer named Tony Spilotro was coming up in the Outfit.
 “Mad Sam” took Spilotro in as a juice loan collector.
 Mad Sam claimed he personally mentored Tony Spilotro.
 The first scene in Casino is a man with his head in a vise as the Joe Pecsi character questions him.
-Two men named Billy McCarthy and Jimmy Miraglia had stepped out of line.
-They both owed juice loans to Mad Sam.
-In May of 1962, Mad Sam gave the job of extracting a penalty to his collectors, Charles Nicoletti, Phil Alderisio and Spilotro.
+Two men named Billy McCarthy and Jimmy Miraglia had stepped out of line because they committed a triple murder in the Outfit neighborhood of Elmwood Park.
+In May of 1962, the Outfit bosses gave Mad Sam’s collector Spilotro the job of killing McCarthy and Miraglia along with Charles Nicoletti.
+Spilotro was friends with Frank Cullotta and he got Cullotta to set up McCarthy.
 They kidnapped 24-year-old Billy McCarthy.
-The three men started torturing McCarthy to find out the name of his accomplice.
+The men started torturing McCarthy to find out the name of his accomplice.
 Spilotro had placed the man’s head in an industrial vice and started squeezing it tighter and tighter.
 Suddenly, McCarthy’s eye popped completely out of its socket.
 At that point, he revealed his accomplice’s name.
-Later the killers found Jimmy Miraglia and much to Mad Sam’s displeasure, they merely killed him Years later, Tony Spilotro told this story to his friend Frank Cullotta.
+Later the killers found Jimmy Miraglia and they merely killed him.
+Years later, Tony Spilotro told this story to his friend Frank Cullotta.
 Spilotro was impressed by Nicoletti’s reaction to the gory scene: “Boy, this is a heartless guy.
 He was eating pasta when Billy’s eye popped out.”

 Frank Cullotta tells a story about the one time that he was with “Mad Sam.”
 Frank thinks that he just needs to talk to his lawyer, so they go to the lawyer’s office.
 Sam started yelling and screaming at this lawyer because he did not take care of a guy on a case like he said that he would.
 He started calling him names, grabbing him, and threatening the lawyer.
 “Mad Sam” zips down his pants and starts to urinate on the lawyer.
 The lawyer thanks “Mad Sam” for not killing him on the way out.
 Frank cannot believe that this really happened.